GioMontefoschi/ras2tin/README.md

 ## Setting Up the Environment

-To recreate the conda environment used for this project, follow the steps below:
+To recreate the pip environment used for this project, follow the steps below:

 ### Prerequisites
-Make sure you have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed on your system.
+Make sure you have pip installed on your system.

 ### How to install for developement